“The improvement of understanding is for two ends: first, our increase of knowledge; secondly, to enable us to deliver that knowledge to others.”

 Because of the internet and Google, information is literally at our fingertips.
 Unfortunately, we cannot understand everything that we read, especially when it comes to programming terms.
-One confusing term the programming world use is full stack development.
-Although there are tons of article explaining what full stack development is, it’s still difficult to fully understand.
-So to have a better grasp of what it means, here are 10 useful facts about full stack development:
+One confusing term the programming world use is full-stack development.
+Although there are tons of articles explaining what full-stack development is, it’s still difficult to fully understand.
+So to have a better grasp of what it means, here are 10 useful facts about full-stack development:

-Randy Schmidt, the managing director of the Burns & McDonnell Terminals and Pipelines group, was the first to use the term full stack web developer describing Jason Tremblay, Geoffrey Grosenbach, and Tom Preston-Werner.
-He described a full stack developer as someone that does design, markup, styling, behavior, and programming.
-Since then, various programmers used the term full stack developer and gave their own definition.
+Randy Schmidt, the managing director of the Burns & McDonnell Terminals and Pipelines group, was the first to use the term full-stack web developer describing Jason Tremblay, Geoffrey Grosenbach, and Tom Preston-Werner.
+He described a full-stack developer as someone that does design, markup, styling, and behavior full-stack work/ Since then, various programmers used the term full-stack developer and have given their own definitions.

-A full stack developer is a person who is comfortable working in the front-end and back-end side of web development.
+A full-stack developer is a person who is comfortable working in the front-full-stack-end side of web development.
 It does not mean you have mastered everything about web development; it means that you can work on both the front-end and back-end, with minimal assistance.
-It’s no wonder that employers look for full stack developers.
-Finding a job in the tech industry can be easy if you have the skill requirement.
-The more skill you have, the more valuable you become.
+It’s no wonder that employers look for full-stack developers.

-To master the concepts of full stack development, you need to understand its technical foundations and complex frameworks.
-Spending more time to explore different programming languages can hone your skills, speed up your learning progress and solidify your reputation.
-We cannot conclude that if you spend ten years of your life studying full stack development, you’ll become a proficient full stack developer afterward.
-In reality, you can achieve the status if you absorb all you’ve learned, apply them impeccably and create your mark in the web industry through excellent works and contributions.
-Remember, time, focus, willingness to learn and perseverance matters.
+To master the concepts of full-stack development, you need to understand its technical foundations and full-stack frameworks.
+Spending more time exploring different programming languages can hone your skills, speed up exploring progress and solidify your reputation.
+We cannot conclude that if you spend ten years of your life studying full-stack development, you’ll become a proficient full-stack developer.
+In reality, you can achieve the status if you absorb all you’ve learned, apply them impeccably, and create your mark in the web industry through excellent work and contributions.
+Remember, time, focus, willingness to learn, and perseverance matter.

 Regardless of the student’s level of aptitude starting out, the success to master one or multiple programming languages depends on oneself.
 In Coding Dojo, we believe that anyone can learn to code at their own pace with the right teachers, attitude, and learning environment.

-Web development is like a big tree with many branches, and each branch can bear fruit.
-In full stack development, those relationships are interconnected.
-Therefore, being a three full-stack developer gives you a wide range of job opportunities and experiences.
+Web development is like a big tree with many branches; each branch can bear fruit.
+In full-stack development, those relationships are interconnected.
+Therefore, full-stack developers may provide a wide range of potential job opportunities and experiences.

-You probably know only three kinds of developers: front-end developers, back-end developers, and full stack developers.
-But actually, there are lots of developers with various specialization.
-Here’s the list.
+You probably know only three kinds of developers: frontend developers, backend developers, and full-stack developers.
+But actually, there are lots of developers with various specializations.
+Here’s the list according to Revelo.

-In the digital age where innovation and technology are top-priority, coding is an indispensable skill.
-It has many benefits to various careers and disciplines.
+It can have many benefits to various potential career paths and disciplines.
 As a hobby, it’s fun and entertaining.
-Also, it’s for everyone, whether you’re a grade schooler, a working parent or a retiree with a diverse background.
+Also, it can be for everyone, whether you’re a grade schooler, a working parent, or a retiree with a diverse background.

 Of course, the tech industry isn’t the only one growing, the demand for jobs such as; web developers, software engineers, and full stack developers also increases.
-In fact, full stack developer ranked second—last year’s top one—in Indeed’s report for Best Jobs of 2018.
+According to the BLS, the profession is expected to grow 20 percent over the next decade.

-Front-end and Back-end development are two essential skills in the tech industry, and to know both of them would give you a bigger advantage in your career.
+Front-end and Back-end development are two essential skills in the tech industry, and knowing both of them could give you an advantage in your career path.
 You might ask, “why should I need to learn back-end development when I already have a successful career in front-end development?” or vice versa.

 - Easy to Upgrade

-As stated in the Indeed report above, the salary of a full stack developer is higher compared to a front-end developer, and back-end developer.
-In addition, the more languages you know, the easier for you to learn new ones that can upgrade your skill sets—which will give you more employment opportunities.
+In addition, the more languages you know, the easier for you to learn new ones that can upgrade your skill sets—which may lead to more employment opportunities.

 The growth of the tech industry is unstoppable, that’s why the more you know, the more you can contribute to its changes and growth.
 Not to mention, you have more opportunities to help create a better future—not just for the tech industry, but also for the people around you.